tfoldi/TabcmdSendEmail/README.md

 ## Installation

 Practically you need to copy the two class files into `app-tabcmd-latest-jar.jar`, located in the `lib` folder.
+I uploaded the binaries under [releases](https://github.com/tfoldi/TabcmdSendEmail/releases).
+Download it and merge its contents with `app-tabcmd-latest-jar.jar` keeping the same directory name as it is in my zip file.

 ## Disclaimer